Flameis/cs312-minecraft/README.md

 ## Background

 This project automates the provisioning, configuration, and deployment of a Minecraft server on AWS infrastructure using Infrastructure as Code (IaC) principles.
-Unlike manual setup processes, this solution uses Terraform for infrastructure provisioning, Ansible for configuration management, and bash scripts for orchestration to create a fully automated, reproducible deployment pipeline.
+Unlike manual setup processes, this solution uses Terraform for infrastructure provisioning, SSH for configuration management, and bash scripts for orchestration to create a fully automated, reproducible deployment pipeline.

 **What we'll do:**
 - Provision AWS VPC, subnets, security groups, and EC2 instances using Terraform
-- Configure the Minecraft server environment using Ansible
+- Configure the Minecraft server environment using SSH automation
 - Implement proper service management with systemd
 - Ensure automatic server startup/shutdown on instance reboot
 - Create a complete CI/CD pipeline for infrastructure management

 **How we'll do it:**
 - Use Terraform to define and provision AWS infrastructure
-- Use Ansible to configure the EC2 instance and install Minecraft server
+- Use SSH automation to configure the EC2 instance and install Minecraft server
 - Implement proper service lifecycle management
 - Version control all infrastructure and configuration code